aegntic/ae-desktop/docs/archive-1.0/sdk.md

   - more options see [OpenAI API](https://platform.openai.com/docs/guides/vision/uploading-base-64-encoded-images)
 - `operator`: Instance of an operator class that implements the required interface
 - `signal`: AbortController signal for canceling operations
-- `onData`: Callback for receiving agent data/status updates
+- `onData`: Callback for receiving aegnt data/status updates
   - `data.conversations` is an array of objects, **IMPORTANT: is delta, not the whole conversation history**, each object contains:
     - `from`: The role of the message, it can be one of the following:
       - `human`: Human message
-      - `gpt`: Agent response
+      - `gpt`: Aegnt response
       - `screenshotBase64`: Screenshot base64
     - `value`: The content of the message
-  - `data.status` is the current status of the agent, it can be one of the following:
+  - `data.status` is the current status of the aegnt, it can be one of the following:
     - `StatusEnum.INIT`: Initial state
-    - `StatusEnum.RUNNING`: Agent is actively executing
+    - `StatusEnum.RUNNING`: Aegnt is actively executing
     - `StatusEnum.END`: Operation completed
     - `StatusEnum.MAX_LOOP`: Maximum loop count reached
 - `onError`: Callback for error handling